daitakahashi/peg-parser/README.md

 or (3) a list `("(" <expression> ")")`, and expected to return the results' interpreted value.

 ## Let operator (experimental)
-The parser can bind a matched result by `let` operator.
+The parser can bind a matched result to a symbol (in other words, a local non-terminal symbol) by a `let` operator.
 The below parser `tagged-tree` matches to an xml-like tagged tree with any tag-names.
 ```common-lisp
 (peg:defparser tagged-tree (<root>)